 As a result, there is a wide gap between the attainment of pupils from deprived backgrounds and others at all educational stages.
 The additional funding provided through the pupil premium was introduced by the government in April 2011 in order to help schools close the gap.
 Entitlement to free school meals (FSM) is used as a proxy for deprivation.
-A fixed amount, which is expected to rise year-on-year while the coalition government is in office, is allocated to schools for each pupil registered for FSM at any point in the last six years (known as 'Ever 6 FSM').
+A fixed amount is allocated to schools for each pupil registered for FSM at any point in the last six years (known as 'Ever 6 FSM').
 Schools also receive funding for children who have been looked after continuously for more than six months, and children of service personnel.